weizhenye/ASS/README.md

 #### Resize

-If you change video's width or height, you should call it.
+If you change the size of video, you should call it.

 ```js
 ass.resize();